KANATA SAILING CLUB RULES

 a) Family Membership: up to two principal adults who reside at the same address plus their immediate family under 18 years old.

-b) Single Membership: a single adult over 18 years.
+b) Single Membership: a single adult 18 years or older.

-c) Student Membership: full time adult student over 18 years and under 25 years of age.
+c) Student Membership: full time adult student 18 to 24 years of age (inclusive).
 Proof of full-time registration at a secondary or post-secondary educational institution is required.

 d) Social Membership: entitled to make use of club shore facilities only; no boating privileges.